Active osmotic-like pressure on permeable inclusions

-For the disklike inclusion, the dependence of effective pressure on the hardness of membrane is almost similar to the case of rectangular inclusion.
-Panels (d-f) in figure \ref{stiff:rec} show the effective pressure on the inclusion of diameter, $\sigma_c=10\sigma$ for $\epsilon'/k_\text{B}T=0.0254, 0.0127$ and $0.0064$, respectively.
-By comparing the contour lines associated with zero effective pressure in these panels, we find that the contour lines for (a) and (c) (the largest and smallest values of membrane hardness, $\epsilon'/k_\text{B}T=0.0254$ and $0.0064$ respectively) in the range of motility strengths indicated in the figure \ref{stiff:rec}, completely lies above and under the line $Pe_1=Pe_2$, respectively.
-As we discussed in section \ref{sec:circ}, for $Pe_1=Pe_2$, when active particles can hardly pass through the membrane, active pressure inside the inclusion is stronger than outside while when active particles can easily go through the membrane, the active pressure inside the disk is weaker than outside.
-This is the reason for the contour line lies above and under the reference line ($Pe_1=Pe_2$) for hard and soft membranes, respectively.
+For the disklike inclusion, the dependence of effective pressure on the hardness of the membrane is almost similar to the case of the rectangular inclusion.
+Panels (d-f) in Fig. \ref{stiff:rec} illustrate the effective pressure on the inclusion of diameter, $\sigma_c=10\sigma$, for $Pe_p=78.9$, $52.6$, and $26.3$, respectively.
+By comparing the contour lines associated with zero effective pressure in these panels, we observe that the range of motility strengths where the contour line lies above the reference line becomes shorter as the membrane hardness decreases.
+For $Pe_p=26.2$, where the disk is completely soft for this range of motility strengths, we see that the contour line is completely below the reference line.